-Article 1.1 Board of Admissions
+Article 1.2 Board of Admissions

-- 1. The SBE Board appoints a Board of Admissions for the SBE Bachelor's study programmes and pre-masters. - 2.
-The Board of Admissions decides for each individual application whether the applicant will be eligible for a place in the Bachelor's study programme or pre-master concerned if the applicant meets all other requirements. - 3.
-Applicants for the Bachelor's study programmes International Business and Economics and Business Economics are assessed by the applicable Board of Admissions on eligibility for admission based on the admission requirements as per Article 1.3 and 1.4 of this BSc-EER and by the International Classroom-committee for admission based on the International Classroom requirement. - 4.
-If an applicant for Bachelor's study programme International Business is positively assessed on the admission requirements and the International Classroom requirement, the complete file of the applicant as per Article 1.3 paragraph 6 is assessed by the selection committee and in case of a successful assessment the applicant will receive a ranking number for the admission into this numerus fixus programme.
-Admission to the Bachelor's study programme International Business is granted in accordance with the ranking numbers of the applicants within the applicable study programme.
+- 1. The SBE Board appoints a Board of Admissions for the SBE Bachelor's study programmes and SBE pre-masters. - 2.
+The Board of Admissions decides for each individual application whether the applicant will be eligible for a place in the Bachelor's study programme or SBE pre-master concerned if the applicant meets all other requirements. - 3.
+Applicants for the Bachelor's study programmes International Business and Economics and Business Economics are assessed by the applicable selection committee on eligibility for admission based on the admission requirements as per Article 1.4 and 1.5 of this BSc-EER and by the International Classroom-committee for admission based on the International Classroom requirement. - 4.
+If an applicant for Bachelor's study programme International Business meets the admission requirements and successfully completes the International Classroom requirement, the complete file of the applicant as per Article 1.4 paragraph 6 is assessed by the selection committee.
+After assessment by the selection committee the applicant will receive a ranking number for the admission into this numerus fixus programme.
+Admission to the Bachelor's study programme International Business is granted in accordance with the ranking numbers of the applicants.

-Article 1.2 Application deadlines
+Article 1.3 Application deadlines